Transitional Home for Women

 The Road Less Traveled

 Along with our Education & Discipleship classes, Children & Youth programs, food pantry, clothes closet, we have three transitional homes.
-Currently, one is filled with 4 awesome ladies who have been there between 3 months and over a year.
+Currently, one houses 2 awesome ladies and our second Leadership Home houses one that just transitioned there from the Transitional Home.
 Even though they are at different stages of life, they all have one main goal, to follow Christ.
-To accomplish this, they decided that the Neighborhood Christian Center Transitional Home would be a safe environment where they could find help in achieving their goals.
+To accomplish this, they decided that the Neighborhood Christian Center homes would be a safe environment where they could find help in achieving their goals.
 These women chose the road less traveled that leads towards a better life with Jesus at the center.
-They spend their days volunteering at the Center (one is on staff!), taking classes like Parenting and Breaking Free, Jobs Skill training in order to secure future employment, exercising, learning to balance priorities, and having quiet time to just be still.
+They spend their days volunteering at the Center and working a part time job.
 A very exciting part of the month is spending time with their children.
 Whether it is at church or Chuck E Cheese, the time spent with their precious ones is indescribable.

 We are asked by many ladies for an application to our Transitional Home.
 When someone completes an application, a staff member will interview the applicant.
 A decision is made by staff if the person is a good fit for our program.
 All programs are different and may not be suitable for some people.
 A lot of prayer and discernment go into each decision.
 God has a plan and we lean on His guidance for this ministry.
 We are excited to see these women grow in so many ways.
 Our hope and prayer is that when these ladies are ready, they will thrive outside of our cover and hold on to God’s promises for their life.